majatopolewska/Water-Your-Plants/README.md

 # 🌿 Water Your Plants

 A mobile application built with **Flutter** that reminds you when to water your plants, so your green friends stay happy and healthy.
+Cloud storage and authentication is powered by Firebase.

 ## Features